 Canada’s oil sands are the third largest proven oil reserve in the world

-The oil sands are the third-largest proven oil reserve in the world, representing 166.3 billion barrels (or 97%) of Canada’s 171 billion barrels of proven oil reserves.
+The oil sands are the third-largest proven oil reserve in the world, representing 166.3 billion barrels (or 97%) of Canada’s 171 billion barrels of proven oil reserves (technical overview).
 In 2014, oil sands production was 2.2 million barrels per day.
 Find out more about Canada’s oil resources and Canada’s oil production.

 Oil sand is a naturally occurring mixture of sand, clay or other minerals, water, and bitumen.
 Bitumen can be extracted using two methods, depending on how deep the deposits are below the surface.
-Find out more about how the oil sands are extracted and processed.
+Find out more about various oil sands extraction processes.

 The oil sands will remain an important part of the Canadian economy